"You promised me I was going to reach the NBA …"

 It's not about whether he is a good basketball player or not.
 It's who he is as a person that makes Labissiere special.
 He has a smile that lights up a room, and he works as hard or harder than any player in the building.

 Skal wants to be great.
-He does the work the work to be great, but when things aren't going his way on a basketball court, he is the first off the bench to cheer on his teammates.
+He does the work to be great, but when things aren't going his way on a basketball court, he is the first off the bench to cheer on his teammates.

 You can tell when things aren't going as planned.
 He quietly wears his emotions and frustrations in his body language.
 But he always makes time and he never complains about his situation.